PARASOL (Polarisation and Anisotropy of Reflectances for Atmospheric Science coupled with Observations from a Lidar)

 • The PARASOL spacecraft reached its final 705 km orbit in March 2005 and joined the A-train of NASA flying with Aqua, CALIPSO, CloudSat, and Aura).

 • As of April 2005, the spacecraft and its instruments completed the commissioning phase.
-Important maneuvers were conducted during the commissioning phase to get into the final operational orbital slot (SSO, 705 km altitude, LTAN of 13:30 hours).
+Important manoeuvres were conducted during the commissioning phase to get into the final operational orbital slot (SSO, 705 km altitude, LTAN of 13:30 hours).
 Now, the PARASOL orbit control imposes to keep the S/C in a prescribed “box”.
-The needed maneuvers are being conducted nearly each month - with the consequence that each time the scientific mission is “off” for two orbits.
+The needed manoeuvres are being conducted nearly every month - with the consequence that each time the scientific mission is “off” for two orbits.

 • As of fall 2005, PARASOL was set to begin its mission to observe clouds and aerosols in the A-train.